 Are you one of the 5.5 million people who left their jobs in December of 2018?
 Are you trying to take advantage of the 7.3 million job openings reported over the same period?
 Whatever your situation, the fact remains that there has never been a better time to be a candidate.
-With such a competitive market, workers across the country are leaving their old roles for greener pastures.
-Before you set out on your own journey towards a new career, it’s best to revisit some basics you may have forgotten.
-It may have been a while since your last job search.
+With such a competitive market, workers across the country are leaving their old roles for new opportunities.
+Before you set out on your job search, it’s best to revisit some basics you may have forgotten.

 Update Your Credentials

-This is especially true if it has been a while since your last job search.
-It’s crucial you re-evaluate your resume, beginning with removing any materials or information that is irrelevant or unnecessary.
-Items like a personal address or being an expert in Microsoft Word have become dated, and you can read more about what not to put on your resume, here.
-You should also update your resume with any new relevant skills or experiences you have obtained since you last searched for a job.
+Pay special attention if it has been a while since your last job search.
+You must re-evaluate your resume.
+First of all, remove any information that is irrelevant or unnecessary.
+Items like a personal address or being an expert in Microsoft Word have become dated.
+(You can read more about what not to put on your resume, here.)
+You should also update your resume with any new skills or experiences you have obtained since you last searched for a job.

-Be polite.
-Be professional.
-But don’t be a robot.
+Last, but certainly not least, be you!
+Be polite, be professional, but don’t be a robot.
 While relevant skills and experiences are a necessity, your potential employer is searching for other traits too.
-With companies valuing culture fit and soft skills more and more, your personality is what will likely tip the scales in your favor, and ultimately land you the job.
-It’s one thing to be capable of the work.
-It’s another to be someone that people want to be around and work with.
+Companies are beginning to value culture fit and soft skills more and more.
+Ultimately, your personality is what will likely tip the scales in your favor, and land you the job.
+It’s one thing to be capable of the work; it’s another to be someone that people want to work with and be around.